voipxp/testing/GRAPHQL-NOTES.md

 ### THINGS TO DO

-Authentication

 - handle auth errors and clear session
   - use apollo-link-error for finding auth errors and handling
   - https://www.apollographql.com/docs/link/links/error/
-- loginWithToken for SSO
-- initial refresh only if a jwt token exists and is not expired
-- handle password change error

-permission services should be simplified
+- permission services should be simplified

-- call all needed objects in one query
 - do a mutation for assigning services, which should force an update on servicesAssigned

 ### Updating cache